Shopify/quilt/packages/jest-koa-mocks/README.md

 // => true
 ```

-When testing against a mock cokies instance you can either assert against the `set`/`get` functions, or you can check if the appropriate value is in the expected store.
+When testing against a mock cookies instance you can either assert against the `set`/`get` functions, or you can check if the appropriate value is in the expected store.

 ```javascript
 cookies.set('foo', 'bar');